SheikhSahil-SDE/MCA_NEW/MCSL-222/Section-2/Web Technologies Lab/2.7/SESSION 2: JSP/04/JSP_page.md

 * Make sure the MySQL JDBC driver (Connector/J) is in your server’s classpath or in your project's WEB-INF/lib folder.
 * This script directly connects, executes SQL, and prints results as specified in widely used JSP+JDBC how-tos.

 This page will display all student records from your IGNOU.Student table in tabular format each time it is loaded.
-Adjust your columns/labels as needed for more or fewer student detailsls.
+Adjust your columns/labels as needed for more or fewer student details.